IshpreetNagi/Written-Driving-Exam/README.md

 - [C++ >= 11](https://visualstudio.microsoft.com/vs/features/cplusplus/)

 # Setting Up
-Once you have cloned this porject on to your local machine, you can simply just run the code and see the program for what it is.
+Once you have cloned this project on to your local machine, you can simply just run the code and see the program for what it is.